g-r-a-n-t/phrase/docs/registry-contract-design.md

-# Registry Contract Design
+## Registry Contract Design

-The registry contract is responsible for the creation of entities and pinning of sentiment.
+The registry contract is responsible for the creation of sentiments and phrases and the pinning of sentiments to phrases.

-## Data Structures
+### Data Structures

-### Phrase
+#### Phrase

 | value       | type                         |
 |:------------|:-----------------------------|